A good question to pinpoint your physical needs is:

 - If I could choose, how would I want to feel most of the time?

-- If time and money weren't an issue, what would I most love to do?
+- If time wasn't an issue, what would I most love to do right now?

-When we take restrictions (of time, money, other obligations, other people, appropriateness, etc) out of the picture, we get a really good view of our true needs.
-It's then on us how we choose to fulfil them, and which ones to prioritise over others.
+When we take restrictions (especially of time, other obligations, people, appropriateness, etc) out of the picture, we get a really good view of our true needs.
+It's then on us how we choose to fulfil them, and which ones we prioritise over others.

 The challenge with self-care often is, that in our culture we're encouraged to take care of everybody else first, and put ourselves last.

 But the whole point of SELF-care is that we put ourselves first.
 It's that well-known analogy of "putting your own oxygen mask on first".
 Even before your children's, or anyone else's.
-Because no matter how much you want to be helpful to others, if you don't take care of yourself first, you soon won't be of any use to anyone either.
-Depleted, we can't serve the world.
-And it isn't fun to be depleted.
+Because no matter how much you want to be helpful to others, if you don't take care of yourself first, you soon won't be able to take care of anybody else either.